 - Cryptic Background Reference: The destroyed universes never become a plot point in the series, only being used as a cryptic reference to make sure the viewer understands Zeno's power before showing it for real during the Future Trunks Saga and the Universal Survival Saga.
 Doesn't stop the fans from making theories, though.

 - Whatever Happened to the Mouse?: After the reveal during the Tournament of Power that Angels become the Sole Survivors of their erased universes, whatever happened to the Angels who were in charge of these universes is never discussed, which is consistent considering how mysterious they are in general.
-Even when Android 17 wishes for all of the erased universes to come back, it only seemingly brings back the seven other erased universes, not essentially the six originally erased ones.
+Even when Android 17 wishes for all of the erased universes to come back, it only seemingly brings back the seven other erased universes, not the six originally erased ones.

 A female angel.
 This character is possibly a scrapped design for one of the angels.
-Due to wearing her angel halo in her neck, is likely she is another daughter of the Grand Minister.
+Due to wearing her angel halo in her neck, it is likely she is another daughter of the Grand Minister.

 Kiyoshi Hikawa (氷川 きよし, Hikawa Kiyoshi)